sorentwo/soren-website/_drafts/self-healing-deployment.md

 setgid deploy
 ```

 First, drop down to a less priveleged user for the sake of security.
-This is a very
+This is a
-helpful feature built into more recent versions of Upstart.
-Your service simply
+very helpful feature built into more recent versions of Upstart.
+Your service
-should not need to run as root.
-Some `sudo` level commands are necessary for
+simply should not need to run as root.
+Some `sudo` level commands are necessary
-service control, but they should be enabled ad-hoc as we'll look at later.
+for service control, but they should be enabled within `sudoers`, as we'll look
+at later.

 ```sh
 reload signal USR1